zenhob/hcl/README.markdown

     alias myhcl="env HCL_DIR=~/.myhcl hcl"
     eval `myhcl completion myhcl`

+Adding something like the above to your bashrc will enable a new command, `myhcl`.
 When using `myhcl` you can use different credentials and aliases, while `hcl` will continue to function with your original configuration.

 ### Date Formats